First Müller cabinet: In office

 The Müller government spent much of its short life dealing with the Ruhr uprising, a radical left-wing revolt that grew out of the general strike against the Kapp Putsch in an attempt to set up a dictatorship of the proletariat.
-The Reichswehr and Freikorps units that the cabinet sent against the insurgents were able to suppress it by 12 April at the cost of about 1,350 lives.
+The Reichswehr and Freikorps units that the cabinet sent against the insurgents were able to suppress them by 12 April at the cost of about 1,350 lives.
 The state of emergency that President Ebert had declared at the uprising's outbreak was lifted only on 25 May.

 Resignation

 After the events of the Kapp Putsch, the date for the elections to the new Reichstag was brought forward to 6 June 1920.
 The cabinet resigned as a result of the outcome of the elections.
 The SPD went from 163 seats in the National Assembly to just 102 in the new Reichstag.
 The number of people voting for the SPD plunged from 11.5 million in the January 1919 National Assembly elections to 6.1 million in June 1920.
 The share of votes cast for the three coalition parties shrank from 76.1% in 1919 to 43.5%.
 Many on the left who had been disappointed with the biased way the SPD-led government had dealt with the right-wing and left-wing revolts in the spring voted for the more leftist USPD instead.
 Its share of the popular vote rose from 7.6% in 1919 to 17.8% in 1920.

 Since the SPD remained the largest party in the Reichstag, President Ebert first asked Müller to form a new cabinet.
 Müller tried to convince the USPD to join his government, but its chairman refused to participate in any coalition that was not purely socialist and in which the USPD was not the majority party.
 As Müller was unwilling to work with the German People's Party (DVP), he handed back the task of forming a government.

 The "bourgeois" parties then decided to form a minority government without the Social Democrats.
 The SPD promised to support it in foreign policy and on questions of reparations to the Allies.
 The new government was formed by Constantin Fehrenbach of the Centre Party, who had been president of the National Assembly.
 It was based on the Centre Party, DDP and – for the first time – the centre-right DVP led by Gustav Stresemann, which had received 13.9% of the vote (up from 4.4% in 1919).
 The cabinet ended the period of government by the Weimar Coalition that had been in office from February 1919 to June 1920.